asmaatamna/HRI-RNN/README.md

 ## Dataset
 We use the **UE-HRI** dataset to train and test **HRI-RNN**.
 The `Python` script preprocessing raw HRI data can be found in the `Legacy` directory.
 For more details on feature extraction and data preprocessing, we refer the user to **Ben Youssef et al.**'s work, as this is outside the scope of this project.

+The extracted features (HRI sequences and SED labels) used in our INTERSPEECH 2020 paper can be downloaded [here](https://drive.google.com/file/d/11_msNw_h3UM_PovtY9frdWZfgzAaxvMi/view?usp=sharing).

 ## Installation and Prerequisites
 In order to use our code, you can clone or donwload this `GitHub` repository.
 Make sure you have the following software/libraries installed:
 - `Python 3.7`